-Your advisor will also mentor you.
-However, in BCHS we believe that developing multiple mentoring relationships is beneficial to you.
+In BCHS we believe that developing multiple mentoring relationships is beneficial to you.
 You are encouraged to develop relationships with several faculty members to enhance your intellectual development.

 After you pass the Comprehensive Examination, you choose a dissertation advisor to assist you through the Overview and Dissertation process.
 This person now has administrative responsibility for you.
 Your dissertation advisor is often, but does not need to be, your academic advisor.